-In contrast to his fellow gentlemen, De la Beche actually had to work for a living.
-He had inherited a Jamaican sugar plantation that had provided a tidy profit — until the slaves working it were emancipated.
+In contrast to his fellow gentlemen, De la Beche had to work for a living in the 1830s.
+As a small boy, he had inherited a Jamaican sugar plantation that had provided a tidy profit — until the slaves working it were emancipated.
 Afterwards, he assumed a post as a geological surveyor, appointed the director of a survey of England and Wales in 1835, and his job often kept him away from scholarly meetings and debates he wanted badly to attend.
 Moreover, any criticism of his findings implied incompetence and jeopardized his employment.
 Although the criticism worried him, he and his job survived.

 De la Beche's career actually marked the beginning of a transition in geology as more geologists began to pursue the science as paid professionals.
 Having been a gentleman of leisure, he was in a good position to bridge the gap between those who had pursued geological studies in their leisure time and those who earned a living from it.
-Perhaps because of his own need to work, De la Beche was unusually sympathetic toward Mary Anning, whose contributions were seldom mentioned by other scientists — even William Conybeare, who had collaborated with De la Beche to identify the plesiosaur fossil Anning found.
+His old nemesis Murchison eventually succeeded him as the head of the geological survey.
+Besides their long association, maybe De la Beche's own need to work encouraged his sympathy for Anning, whose contributions were not always acknowledged by other scientists.

-Although he benefited from the institution of slavery when young, De la Beche showed great respect for the less advantaged later in life, becoming a staunch advocate of educating all interested citizens, even those of the lower classes.
+Although he benefited from the institution of slavery when young — and tried to convince his abolitionist friends that it wasn't so bad — De la Beche showed great respect for the less advantaged later in life.
+He became a staunch advocate of educating all interested citizens, even those of the lower classes.
 He wrote textbooks aimed at working geologists.
 He founded the Museum of Practical Geology, lobbied for the establishment of England's School of Mines, and launched a series of scientific lectures for "working men," a tradition continued by Thomas Huxley.